Scientific studies of riding bitless and how bits affect horses are increasing.

 - Bridling: which looked at how the horses responded to having the bridles put on

-- Long-reining: which assessed the responses of the horses as they first learnt the rein signals
+- Long-reining: this assessed the responses of the horses as they first learned the rein signals

 - Riding: where the horses were backed and ridden for the first time